Important Notice: Dangerous Buildings

 Unfortunately due to the nature of the inspection service and the need to be available to deal with dangerous building callouts timed inspections cannot be offered.
 Preferences for am/pm visits can be noted by the admin team but no guarantee can be offered that these will be possible to meet as the nature of the visit rota is area based.

-Finally, you are requested upon completion to contact Building Control to arrange for a completion inspection (Where internal access will be necessary), please contact the Building Control during normal office hours on 0161 342 2637 or 0161 342 2638 or 0161 342 2376.
+Finally, you are requested upon completion to contact Building Control to arrange for a completion inspection (Where internal access will be necessary), please contact the Building Control using the details at the bottom of this page.
 You can use the completion notice sent to you or use the downloadable Completion Notice 15.38 KB or use the on-line Completion Form.

 Please allow up to 7 days for this inspection to be made.